ProfProgram/Gilded-Canvas/README.md

 	FontEnd:

 		Shows all products in a list.
 Needs consistent CSS as with the rest of the website.
 The search functionality works for names and categories, including similarities (as well as partial inputs).
 		Search by category or name using search bar or the category select.
+Clicking on img's will send you to that products dynamic page.

+	BackEnd:

+		Adds to the basket, does so when not logged in (issue), but functions as intended when logged in.

+Product: (Individual Dynamic pages)

+	FontEnd:

+		Shows information regarding selected product, allows the users to add more than 1 product to cart.
+Has review section, showing all reviews for that product.
+Has a 'Leave a Review' button, sending users to the review page.

 	BackEnd: